 Enable these useful Windows functions for more protection

-- Protecting your system starts with a strong password which you must use to protect your system from outside access.
+- Protecting your system from outside access starts with a strong password.

-- Use the locking function (Windows button+L) whenever you leave your workstation or if the machine is not within view.
+- Use the locking function (Windows button+L) whenever you leave your workstation.

 - The system is configured for automatic system updates.
 You should retain this setting.
 Enter the search term “Update/Recovery” to access Options in Settings.
 There, you can check to see whether automated updates have been enabled and what the update status of your system is.
 After downloading and installing updates, the system waits for a convenient time to reboot.
 This is intended to avoid interrupting your work.
 In the case of critical security updates – and your system will indicate them – it is best to download and install them immediately to protect the system.

 - Keep your apps up to date, as well.
 The update mechanism for apps that you have purchased from the Windows Store will run separately from the system updates.
 Open the Windows Store and click the three dots for the menu.
 Check under Downloads and Updates whether your applications are up to date.
 You can also see there whether automatic updates are enabled.

 - Microsoft has integrated Defender, a robust virus scanner.
 Besides relying on so-called signatures that need to be kept up to date, it also has an integrated mechanism for automatically detecting suspicious data.
 Defender launches and runs automatically.
 If it does not, Windows regularly alerts the user.
 For maximum protection, it is a good idea to enable auto-detection.
 Current Windows versions now offer their own virus scanner, although off-the-shelf security products offer more comprehensive protection.

 - It is also advisable to use the SmartScreen Filter, whose options you can find by entering those search terms in Windows Settings.
 This filter for the integrated browser analyzes websites and warns you before you open pages that have previously gained negative attention for distributing malware.